vishnubob/pycon2016/presentation/presentation.md

 # END #

+1. Diffusion
+    * Water vapor is averaged and dispersed amongst its neighbors.
+2. Freezing
+    * Some of the boundary vapor cells freeze.
+3. Attachment
+    * A portion of the frozen boundary cells attach to the growing crystal mass.
+4. Melting
+    * A portion of the boundary cells melt and transition back to vapor.
+5. Noise
+    * Vapor cells randomly change in density.

+Note:
+The model takes 8 different parameters, which dictate the behaivor of these individual steps.

+# END #

 <section data-background-image="images/snowflake_hexgrid_step1.jpg" />

 Note:
 As the simulation progresses, the snowflake crystal begins to grow from the initial central seed.

 # END #
 <section data-background-image="images/snowflake_hexgrid_step2.jpg" />

+Note:
+The program works like a celluar automata simulation.
+Each cell inspects its neighbors and calculates the changes based on these parameters.
+Because there are hundreds of thousands of cells, the simulation is computationally intensive, taking hours to run.
+In order to generate the hundred snowflakes we made as gifts, we generated our snowflakes in the cloud (yuk yuk)

 # END #